msupply-foundation/msupply_docs/content/docs/replenishment/remote_authorisation.md

 The authorisation status can have a few different values:

-- **None**: the requisition does not need authorisation and is not subject to the remote authorisation system.
-This is true for requisitions which are not for a program.
-All requisitions with this status can be edited normally.
+- **None**: the Requisition does not need authorisation and is not subject to the remote authorisation system.
+This is true for Requisitions which are not for a program.
+All Requisitions with this status can be edited normally.
-- **Pending**: the requisition is awaiting authorisation of one or more of its lines.
-A requisition with this status cannot be edited and you cannot create Outbound Shipments from it.
+- **Pending**: the Requisition is awaiting authorisation of one or more of its lines.
+A Requisition with this status cannot be edited and you cannot create Outbound Shipments from it.
 - **Authorised**: all lines that were waiting for authorisation have been authorised (with or without adjustments).
-The comments and quantity to supply can be edited and Outbound Shipments can be created from requisitions that are authorised.
+The comments and quantity to supply can be edited and Outbound Shipments can be created from Requisitions that are authorised.
-- **Denied**: the authoriser has reviewed the requisition and the lines have all been denied.
-Like the Pending status, a requisition with this status cannot be edited and you cannot create Outbound Shipments from it.
+- **Denied**: the authoriser has reviewed the Requisition and the lines have all been denied.
+Like the Pending status, a Requisition with this status cannot be edited and you cannot create Outbound Shipments from it.